AurlinD/AURLIN-DHILLON-IS24-full-stack-competition-req97073/README.md

-Create/Search/Delete/Edit data through various API calls communicating with a mock data backend.
+Create/Search/Delete/Edit data with various established API endpoints to manipulate existing projects and the teams assigned to them

 # AURLIN-DHILLON-IS24-full-stack-competition-req97073